maheshsabnis/TrainingApps/aspnetcore.md

 				- Application Level
 			- Implement the Custom Exception FIlters to handle the exception and navigate to the custom error page
 				- The class for Custom Exception Filter must be derived from ExceptionFilterAttribute class.
 THis class contais OnException(ExceptionContext) / OnExceptionAsync(ExceptionContext) method
 					- ExceptionContext, object is responsible to listen and handle exception and return the Error Response (e.g. View)
+9. Security ASP.NET Core Applications
+	- User Based Authentication
+		- UserManager<IdentityUser>
+			- Class used to Manage Application Users
+				- Register User using IdentityUser
+				- PAssword Hash
+		- SignInManager<IdentityUser>
+			- Verify the User and Password using IdentitUser class
+			- Manage SignIn Process
+				- Create Auth User
+				- Create Persistant Cookie
+				- User LockOut
+				- Two-factor Authentication
+	- Role Based Authentication
+		- RoleManager<IdentityRole>
+			- Class used to Manage Application Roles
+				- Create New Roles for the Application using IdentityRole class
+	- Poicy Based Authorization
+		- Define Access policies for roles to set the application Autorization

 # Hands-on-Labs API